 There are currently limited mined deposits of natural resources in Kingston Township (i.e. minerals, stone, gravel, oil, natural gas).
 There are recent oil and gas strikes in the township.
 Prime agricultural soils are the main natural resource and farming should be encouraged as long as it is economically viable.
 It is conceivable that someday these prime agricultural soils could be extracted and moved for landscaping or other uses.
 There may be some commercially viable limestone deposits in the township, although they are deep below the surface and would require underground mines for extraction.
 There is very little potential for sand and gravel mining as well.
 The most likely candidate would be mining Bedford shale along the eastern third of the township for the production of bricks.
-This same bedrock layer is mined in Marion County to the north.
-The Berea sandstone to the southeast also has some limited potential for foundation material, but is not likely (Source: Ohio Geological Survey, Industrial Mining Group).
-The township should develop policies regarding the development of valuable natural resources, either as part of a specific zoning district, or as a conditional use if certain performance standards are met (noise prevention, dust control, buffering and screening, appropriate access, hours of operation, etc).
+This same bedrock layer is mined in Marion part of a specific zoning district, or as a conditional use if certain performance standards are met (noise prevention, dust control, buffering and screening, appropriate access, hours of operation, etc).
 Mining operations should not be permitted within the 100-year floodway, and if proposed within the 100-year floodplain should only be permitted with strict environmental controls to prevent water pollution, flotation of equipment and other related hazards.
 Mining operations must take into account the proximity of existing residential uses.